Mishcon de Reya page structure

 The Judge concluded that the Registrar had not acted arbitrarily or capriciously in reaching its conclusion that the copyright registration should be denied.

-Dr Thaler has filed a Notice of Appeal to the US Court of Appeals for the District of Columbia Circuit.
-The US Copyright Office has filed its Reply Brief in which it asserts that human authorship is a basic requisite to obtain copyright protection, based on a straightforward application of the statutory text, history and precedent.
+Dr Thaler filed a Notice of Appeal to the US Court of Appeals for the District of Columbia Circuit.
+In its Reply Brief, the US Copyright Office asserts that human authorship is a basic requisite to obtain copyright protection, based on a straightforward application of the statutory text, history and precedent.
 The Brief argues that the Copyright Act's plain text and structure establish a human authorship requirement.
 In terms of precedent, since the 19th century, the Supreme Court has recognised human creativity as the touchstone of authorship.
 It further argues that Dr Thaler has offered no sound reason to depart from these 'bedrock principles'.

 Impact

-Unusually, the question here was purely a legal one: are AI-generated works (created autonomously without any human input) copyrightable?
+Unusually, the question here is purely a legal one: are AI-generated works (created autonomously without any human input) copyrightable?

 Thaler's argument is that AI generated works deserve copyright protection as a matter of policy.
 The Judge said that "copyright has never stretched so far, however, as to protect works generated by new forms of technology absent any guiding human hand … human authorship is a bedrock requirement of copyright".